Where is Riverside in Toronto?

-The Riverside neighbourhood spans 10 vibrant tree-lined blocks along Toronto’s historic Queen St. East, from the Don Valley Parkway to the west and the world famous Degrassi Street to the east.
-Riverside is conveniently located between Corktown and Leslieville, only 2.5 km from Toronto’s downtown core.
+The Riverside Buisness Improvement Area (BIA) spans 10 vibrant tree-lined blocks along Toronto’s historic Queen St. East, from Davies Avenue beside the Don Valley Parkway (westerly boundary) to Empire Avenue, just past the world famous De Grassi Street (easterly boundary).
+The wider Riverside neighbourhood is bordered by Gerrard St to the north, Booth Ave to the east, Eastern Ave to the south and the Don Valley to the west.
+Riverside is located between Corktown and Leslieville, and is only 2.5 km from Toronto’s downtown core.
 It’s Toronto’s authentic urban neighbourhood and easily accessible via streetcar, bike, car or by foot.

 Why the name “Riverside”?

-Riverside District runs alongside the Don River – an icon in Toronto’s landscape and history.
-As you wander the streets of Riverside, note the curving blue brick water line in the sidewalks and the waves in the Riverside logo and streetscaping.
+Riverside runs alongside the Don River – an icon in Toronto’s landscape and history.
+The name ‘Riverside’ dates back to the 1880s.
+As you wander Queen Street East in the heart of Riverside, note the curving blue brick ‘river’ in the sidewalks and the public art referencing that connection throughout.

 History of the Riverside Neighbourhood

 The residential landscape within the Riverside neighbourhood is comprised of primarily Victorian and Edwardian style homes constructed in the 1800s.
 These homes were previously used as boarding rooms for the working-class but have since been redeveloped into homes for young families and redesigned to suit the tree-lined street scape.
 Riverside real estate values have increased dramatically over recent years and it has become a trendy and sought after residential district of upwards of $500,000 for a single family home.

 Read the ‘Uncovering Riverside’ blog series for more about the history of Riverside: